 Cape Town is a very pleasant city and not at all difficult to get around.
 The public transport system is limited, but satisfactory.
 In addition, there is very little traffic congestion and drivers respect traffic rules.

 Buses are certainly the most convenient way to discover Cape Town: 31 regular routes serve all areas of the city using dedicated lanes.
 Service is limited on the weekends.
-The peak fare for distances up to 5 kilometres is ZAR 11.50, whereas the off-peak fare is ZAR 7.80.
-When purchased with a MyCiTi Mover card (see “Useful tip” section below), these fares are ZAR 8.20 and ZAR 5.50, respectively.
+About ZAR 10 for a one-way ticket.

 As in Johannesburg, many minibus taxis operate in Cape Town and will drop you off wherever you wish along their set routes.
-Be sure to ask the end destination beforehand.
 Minibus taxis are a very popular mode of transport in the city because they are not expensive (about ZAR 5 for a trip within the city).

 Given the lack of traffic congestion, renting your own car is a solution definitely worth considering for getting around Cape Town.
 It is a good way to travel within areas not served by the main bus routes.
 Daily rental rates run about ZAR 200.
 An international driver's licence is required.
 For security reasons, keep the windows closed and the doors locked at all times.